Grow Tent Setup

 A grow room is any space that’s made available for the sole purpose of cannabis cultivation.
 This means that it can be used for flower production, clone propagation, mother maintenance, germination, and breeding.

 A grow room can be your bedroom or an unused closet area.
 Any space can be converted into a grow space, but it’s far more convenient when your grow space is contained and quickly built-up or torn down.
-This is why grow tents have risen in popularity and have become the de-facto method for the cannabis community.
+This is why grow tents or grow tent kits have risen in popularity and have become the de-facto method for the cannabis community.
 Beginners to professionals utilize these easy-to-use setups, so it’s no wonder that grow tents have become ubiquitous in the last decade.

 Although the vast majority of grow tents have predefined spaces, they allow you to customize the interior with all the necessary tools of the trade.
 Fans, carbon filters, trays, tubs, hoods, lights, and netting can be placed at your discretion.

 A given area becomes a growing space once the environment becomes suitable for your cannabis crop.
 Let’s take a look at what this means, and how you can achieve this.

 The primary reason for opting to use a grow tent setup rather than doing an outdoor grow or constructing a room for the sole purpose of cultivation is for convenience.
 Nothing trumps the comfort found in quickly deploying the grow tent materials and building it out within an hour.